Your Fathers Tempted Me-Christ, the Holy Spirit

 KJV 1 Corinthians 10

-1 "Moreover, brethren, I would not that ye should be ignorant, how that all our fathers were under the cloud, and all passed through the sea;
+Vs. 1 "Moreover, brethren, I would not that ye should be ignorant, how that all our fathers were under the cloud, and all passed through the sea;”

-9 Neither let us tempt CHRIST, as some of them also tempted, and were destroyed of serpents."
+Vs. 9 “NEITHER LET US TEMPT CHRIST, as some of them also tempted, and were destroyed of serpents."

-However, in Heb 3, where he compared Moses with Christ, Paul in quoting Psalm 95:7-11 said it was the Holy Ghost who said (through the psalmist David) "your fathers tempted me...[so] they shall not enter into my rest."
+However, in Heb 3, Paul quotes Psalm 95:7-11 and says, it was the Holy Ghost who spoke (through the psalmist David) "your fathers tempted me...[so] they shall not enter into my rest."